TheOdinProject/curriculum/ruby_programming/basic_ruby/pattern_matching.md

  - A Guard Condition
  - An Array Pattern
  - A Hash Pattern

+With Ruby 3 you can use the above patterns while also having the following new additions

+ - Rightward Assignment
  - A Find Pattern

-Patterns can also be matched using one or many of the patterns above.
+Patterns can also be matched using many of the patterns above together.
 You may for example have an array inside a hash so you could use the hash and array patterns.
 We'll go through each of the various patterns in more detail below.

 When we say pattern we aren't talking about design patterns which you may have come across.
 We mean the pattern used to match against an input.